fakeid30/BlackpearlFAQ/FAQ.md

 **A**: You will soon receive credentials(mail and temporary password) for the GSuite account in your PM from Admin.
 GSuite is like any other edu/Gmail account, with unlimited storage and capability of making team drives!
 All you have to do is to log in to Google and change password.

 ### Q: How to check how many pearls I have?
 Who is the wealthiest user?
-**A**:[Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who the richest user is, and all the pearls you won/spent.
+**A**: [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who the richest user is, and all the pearls you won/spent.

 ### Q: I just created a thread/post but can't see it posted.
 **A**: If you are a registered user or lower anything you post will be waiting for approval from a Moderator.
 Once approved, the post will become available on the forum.